34 symptoms of premenopause: early signs and solutions

 They are addressed with a combined cognitive, hormonal and emotional health approach.
 Psychological support, emotional education and hormonal adjustments can improve stability and mental clarity.

-Changes in skin and hair associated with hormonal variations can be addressed with hormone treatments, natural therapies and aesthetic and regenerative techniques, such as mesotherapy, microneedling or radiofrequency.
+Changes in hair associated with hormonal variations can be addressed with hormone treatments, natural therapies and aesthetic and regenerative techniques, such as mesotherapy and microneedling.

 Holistic wellbeing